jefftopp1984/Klipper-god-OS-Pro/README.md

 Update 01-16-2026:

-Fixed a minor bug in the filament profile change/delete and prohibited deletion of current profile to prevent a "ghost state" of the printer where a deleted profile is still in active memory.
+Fixed a few minor bugs in the filament profile change/delete and messages that were called that were redundant, then prohibited deletion of current profile to prevent a "ghost state" of the printer where a deleted profile is still in active memory.
 Will be continuing to test the system before final release.